jiritobolka/gooddata.github.com/docs/user-provisioning.md

 <br />
 ## What is User Provisioning

-User provisioning is functionality that allows specific user to create/update/delete new users and to provision them into the GoodData Project.
+User provisioning is functionality that allows a specific user to create/update/delete new users and to provision them into the GoodData Project.
 See the picture below to get high level overview.

 <p>
 <center><img src="{{ site.root }}/images/docs/user-management.png" alt="User Management" class="no-border"></center>